tcltk/tcl/doc/dev/value-history.md

 string, stored at the correponding index of that string.
 The first element with value 0 (aka **NUL**) is not part of the string value, but marks its end.

-From this implementation, we see that Tcl strings in release 7.6 are sequences of zero or more __char__ values from the range 1..255.
-In the C type system, each string element is a __char__.
+From this implementation, we see that a Tcl string in release 7.6 is a sequence of zero or more __char__ values from the range 1..255.
+In the C type system,
+each string element is a __char__.
 It is also useful to think of each string element as a byte.
 The type name **char** suggests "character", and written works about Tcl from that time probably refer to a Tcl string as